 Squid

-Known for: capturing prey with its tentacles and killing it instantly with a harpoon.
+Known for: capturing prey with its tentacles and killing it instantly, by cutting it in half with its pincer-like internal mouth.

 Branches: Praeostia Spinaformae Bicephalia Tentaculostia Supraspectos Quadrimotus Insidiator